Teachable is one of the most emerging online learning management platforms.

 Teachable supports Stripe, PayPal, and credit card payments.
 When you want to withdraw money, you can use PayPal and Stripe.

 Through this, you can accept credit card payments or PayPal payments from students.
 In addition, there are no transaction fees under Teachable payment for professional and enterprise users.
-However, the basic plan charges 5% transaction fees.
-If you use the free plan, you will be charged 10% transaction fees and $1 per transaction.
+However, the basic plan charges a 5% transaction fee.
+If you use the free plan, you will be charged a 10% transaction fee and $1 per transaction.